 Besides exact string matching, also other common string matching problems can be solved with the BWT.
-For example, alignment tools have been developed that work on the BWT, for example BWA (Li and Durbin, 2009, 2010) or Bowtie (Langmead et al., 2009).
-It applies a global alignment algorithm on short queries and contains a Smith-Waterman-like heuristic for longer queries, allowing higher error rates.
+For example, read mappers have been developed that work on the BWT, e.g. BWA (Li and Durbin, 2009, 2010) or Bowtie (Langmead et al., 2009).
+They apply a global alignment algorithm on short queries and contain a Smith-Waterman-like heuristic for longer queries, allowing higher error rates.
 For more information see http://bio-bwa.sourceforge.net/bwa.shtml.